resucutie/beyond-software-list/index.md

 [Lime3DS](https://github.com/Lime3DS) :c-pc: :c-android: - 3DS emulator that continues Citra's legacy
 [PabloMK7's Citra fork](https://github.com/PabloMK7/citra) :c-pc: :c-android: - 3DS emulator, forked from Citra originally to add online play but with the discontinuation of Citra it has been getting more features

-[Cemu](https://cemu.info/) :c-pc: - Most accurate Wii U Emulator avaiable.
+[Cemu](https://cemu.info/) :c-pc: - Most accurate Wii U Emulator available.
 [Decaf](https://github.com/decaf-emu/decaf-emu) :c-windows: :c-linux: - Alternative to Cemu, although not as advanced as the counterpart.

 [Ryujinx](https://ryujinx.org/) :c-pc: - Nintendo Switch emulator that aims to provide perfomance